flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

 **Do NOT start the decent without clearance from ATC.**

 !!! info "TOD marker A320"
-    The FlyByWire A32NX has not implemented the TOD (top of descent) marker on the `ND` yet.
-Usually, the A320 has a downward pointing arrow at the TOD to support the pilot with the decision when to descent.
+    The A320 has a downward pointing arrow at the TOD to support the pilot with the decision of when to descend.
 Ultimately, it is still the pilot's responsibility to calculate and validate the TOD.

+    The Development and Experimental version of the FlyByWire A32NX has implemented the TOD (top of descent) marker on the `ND` yet.

 When clearance is given, we can start our descent to the flight level or altitude ATC has given us.